UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson03.rst

 The nice thing about pure functions is that you don't have to know anything about what's in them to know what will happen when you run that line of code -- only the value of x will be affected.

-Functions with side effects ("impure" functions?) on the other hand, will make something happen *inside* the function, and you need to read the documentation to know what that is.
+Functions with side effects ("impure" functions) on the other hand, will make something happen *inside* the function, and you need to read the documentation to know what that is.

 Simple function with side effects: